-As a Helpdesk professional, it’s crucial that you’re prepared to this kind of situation.
-Although your company exists in order to provide the best experience possible, sometimes small issues can impact clients’ lives in so many different ways.
+As a Helpdesk professional, you must be prepared for this kind of situation.
+Although your company exists to provide the best experience possible, sometimes small issues can impact clients’ lives in so many different ways.
 This is why customer support is so important.
 We all want clients to use our product/service in the best way possible.

-So be prepared to deal with them, but also take the next step and provide a solution that would make your clients happier.
+So be prepared to deal with these unhappy customers, but also take the next step and provide a solution that would make your clients happier.

-Some clients may seem like experts when it comes to making other people feel angry too — sometimes it is contagious —, but you must show you’re better than that and keep yourself calm.
+Some clients may seem like experts when it comes to making other people feel angry too — sometimes it is contagious —, but you must show you’re better than that by staying calm.